CDSoft/FizzBuzz/fizzbuzz_slideshow.md

 ## Lua eXtended

-- Lua interpretor and REPL
+- Lua interpreter and REPL
 - based on Lua 5.4
 - more built-in packages
 - multiplatform Lua *compiler*